 Earning a PhD in Petroleum Engineering

-The PhD in petroleum engineering is designed to prepare graduates to perform high-level research and academic work in the field.
+The PhD in Technology with a specialization in petroleum engineering is designed to prepare graduates to perform high-level research and academic work in the field.
 Doctoral graduates go on to full-time faculty positions at universities, or to research or consulting positions in public, governmental, or academic surroundings.

 Coursework for a PhD in petroleum engineering generally takes three to four years at minimum beyond the course requirements for a master's degree.
 Students who attend classes part-time may take longer to complete their research and dissertation requirements.
 Significant, original research is required from doctoral candidates, and your dissertation must pass inspection by a committee.